 How Is a Media Air Cleaner Installed?

-Another reason why Shipton’s Heating and Cooling is such a fan of the media air cleaner (as if being able to trap COVID-19 droplets isn't already enough) is because of how flexible and long-lasting these filters are.
+Another reason why Shipton’s Heating & Cooling Ltd is such a fan of the media air cleaner (as if being able to trap COVID-19 droplets isn’t already enough) is because of how flexible and long-lasting these filters are.

 For example, you can install a media air cleaner in a number of places, including the furnace air handler, plenum or return air duct.